-Less commonly, runny nose can be caused by polyps, a foreign body, a tumor or migraine-like headaches.
+Less commonly, a runny nose can be caused by polyps, a foreign body, a tumor or migraine-like headaches.

-Causes of runny nose include:
+Causes of a runny nose include:

 Until you see your doctor, try these simple steps to relieve symptoms: